 Like the HP LaserJet Enterprise M507dn, the HP M553dn has few connectivity options.
 It only supports wired connections and can print directly off of a USB thumb drive.
 If you're connecting to the printer using a USB cable, you have to enable the USB connection in the settings menu manually.
 Also, a wireless adapter is available from HP if you need wireless connectivity; however, it's sold separately.

-The HP M553dn is compatible with the HP ePrint Enterprise mobile app, which is available for Android and iOS devices.
-The app isn't designed for home use; rather, it's meant for an office environment, and setting it up requires several complex steps and specific information about the server that the average user might find difficult to obtain.
+The HP M553dn is compatible with the HP ePrint Enterprise mobile app, which is available on both Android and iOS devices.
+The app isn't designed for home use; rather, it's meant for an office environment, and setting it up requires several complex steps and specific information about the network.
 As such, we consider that there isn’t any mobile app for home use, only for businesses.